streamlink/streamlink/docs/deprecations.rst

 Stream-type related CLI arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`Stream-type related CLI arguments <cli:Stream transport options>` and the respective :ref:`Session options <api:Session>`
-have been deprecated in favor of existing generic arguments/options, to avoid redundancy and potential confusion.
+:ref:`Stream-type related CLI arguments <cli:Stream transport options>` and the respective :ref:`Session options <api/session:Session>` have been deprecated in favor of existing generic arguments/options, to avoid redundancy and potential confusion.

 - use :option:`--stream-segment-attempts` instead of ``--{dash,hds,hls}-segment-attempts``
 - use :option:`--stream-segment-threads` instead of ``--{dash,hds,hls}-segment-threads``